panchr/Focus-AI/notes/overall.md

 Here are [my notes on representation learning](representation-learning.md).

 ### Game Engine
-I could not find a suitable Checkrs Game Engine in Python, so I am working on creating my own.
+I could not find a suitable Checkers Game Engine in Python, so I am working on creating my own.
 Most of my notes were taken during [week 7](week-7.md).

+### Unit testing
+My notes on unit tests are located [here](unit-tests.md).